siyangsun/courtyard/content/collector's fallacy.md

 ---
-title: "Collector's fallacy"
+title: Collector's fallacy
-tags:
+tags: []
-- room
 ---

 [Collector's fallacy](https://zettelkasten.de/posts/collectors-fallacy/): you really have to work with something to understand it.